bhupendra-25bai10468/digital-literacy-project/task-5-cybercrime/casestudy.md

 # Cybercrime Case Study: Phishing

-Phishing is a type of cybercrime in which attackers send fake emails, messages, or links pretending to be from trusted sources such as banks or popular websites.
-The goal is to trick users into sharing sensitive information like passwords, OTPs, or bank details.
+Phishing is a type of cybercrime, also known as internet crime, whereby an attacker sends false information like emails, messages, or links, imitating a trustworthy source like banks or popular websites.
+The main idea behind this is to trick people into divulging their confidential information like passwords, OTPs, or bank account numbers, etc.

-A common phishing scenario involves a user receiving a message claiming that their bank account will be blocked unless they verify their details immediately.
-The message includes a link that looks genuine.
-When the user clicks the link and enters their details, the attacker captures the information and uses it for fraud.
+A classic example of a phishing attack is when a person receives a message saying their bank account will be suspended unless they confirm their account information immediately.
+The message contains a link.
+When the person clicks on it and enters their account information, the attacker gets their information and uses it for fraudulent purposes.

-Students and inexperienced internet users are often targeted because they may not recognize fake links or messages.
-The consequences of phishing include financial loss, identity theft, and unauthorized access to personal accounts.
+In this type of attack, students or new internet users are often targeted because they are not aware of false links or messages.
+The consequences of a phishing attack are financial loss, identity theft, or unauthorized use of their personal accounts.

-This case study highlights the importance of being aware of such scams and verifying sources before sharing any personal information online.
+In this case study, it is clear how it is important for people to be aware of such kinds of attacks before divulging their personal information.